pkic/pkimm/categories/infrastructure-management/_index.md

 #### Assessment

 The following is sample evidence that can be used to assess the requirement:
-- infrastructure recovery objectives
+- Infrastructure recovery objectives
-- backup and recovery plan
+- Backup and recovery plan
-- infrastructure configuration as a code
+- Infrastructure configuration as a code
-- interview with the infrastructure administrators
+- Interview with the infrastructure administrators

 #### References